-Learning Support Assistants:
+Learning Support Assistant:

 By the end of Year 3, children are required to know their 2, 3, 4, 5, 6, 8 and 10 times tables.
 It is important for your child to practice these as often as possible as it will help them in their maths lessons too.
 By Year 4, your child will be required to do a multiplication check where they will need to know all their times tables up to 12×12 fluently, therefore starting off this learning early will ensure they are confident to do this.

-PE lessons are on a Tuesday afternoon and a Friday morning.
+PE lessons are on a Tuesday afternoon and a Wednesday morning.
 Children are required come into school wearing their full PE kits on this day or they will not be allowed to participate in the lesson.
 If there are reasons why your child cannot take part in these lessons, a written note must detail the reasons why.

-We will Here you will find useful websites/links to help support your child at home in other areas of the curriculum:
+Here you will find useful websites/links to help support your child at home in other areas of the curriculum: